ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 the output window (on the right) is where all the answers from OCaml appear.

-Instead of entering code examples line by line on a prompt, as in the toplevel, you type or copy code into the editor window.
+Instead of entering code examples line by line on a prompt, as in the toplevel, type or copy code directly into the editor window.
 To run all code in the editor window, click on the "Run" button at the bottom of the editor window.

 When using the OCaml Playground, it is not required to end expressions with